mitesp/espider/README.md

 (Miscellaneous)

+(This section sets up our linters (see Committing & Pushing Changes).
+It's a bit messy because we need to install some libraries.)
+7. Inside `client/`, run `yarn install`.
-7. Run `pipenv install --dev` (This should be fixed: it may fail to install some packages, but it should still install the one we care about.)
+8. Run `pipenv install --dev` (this may fail to install some packages, but it should still install the one we care about.)
-8. Run `pipenv run pre-commit install` to set up `pre-commit` (see Comitting & Pushing Changes)
+9. Run `pipenv run pre-commit install` to set up `pre-commit`.

 # Making Changes